4.8★ on Google • 111+ reviews

 Form-first coaching • Low-impact strength • Loved by Oakville locals • The slow shake that builds strength

-Good to know: You don’t need to “keep up”—smaller movements done well are the goal.
+Good to know: You don’t need to worry about “keeping up”—smaller movements done well are the goal.
+As you build strength your range of motion will increase.

-Want strength + results — Lagree is a great fit if you like training and progress.
+Want results?
+Lagree is a great fit if you enjoy strength training and want results.

-Brand new / nervous — start with a beginner-friendly class time and take breaks as needed.
+Brand new or nervous? start with a NOVICE class and take breaks as needed.

 Not sure?
 View Schedule